West African healthcare systems reel as Ebola toll hits 932

 The two saw their conditions improve by varying degrees in Liberia after they received an experimental drug, a representative for the charity said.
 Three of the world's leading Ebola specialists urged the WHO to offer people in West Africa the chance to take experimental drugs.

-A spokesman for the Liberian government said it would be willing to allow in-country clinical trials.
+A spokesman said the Liberian government would be willing to allow in-country clinical trials.

+At a news conference in Washington, asked whether the United States planned to make the experimental drug available to affected African nations, U.S. President Barack Obama said he lacked enough information to give it a green light.

+"We've got to let the science guide us and I don't think all the information is in on whether this drug is helpful," the president said at a news conference at the end of an African summit.
+"The Ebola virus both currently and in the past is controllable if you have a strong public health infrastructure in place."

 Many hospitals and clinics have been forced to close across Liberia, often because health workers are afraid of contracting the virus or because of abuse by locals who think the disease is a government conspiracy.